marshalharman/marshalharman/README.md

 ### Hi there 👋
 :zap: I’m Harman Marshal Singh, a double major Computer Science and Mathematics undergraduate at BITS Pilani, India.

-🌏 I've interned at Amazon as a software developer and at PayPal as a data science intern.
+🌏 I've interned at Flipkart and Amazon as a software developer and at PayPal as a data science intern.
 I've also been a part of BITS Pilani's first Mars Rover Team.

 🌱 I’m interested in software development and machine learning.